You are watching Module Four: Staying in Touch

 This is an action plan… and it is an ongoing action

-You will constantly be working on your portfolio, but I hope you are doing it with fresh eyes and a look toward how the images can impact your clients work.
+You will constantly be working on your portfolio, but I hope you are doing it with fresh eyes and a look toward how the images can impact your client’s work.

 You will constantly be working on your Channels and Sub-Channels as you find new vision and create more and more images.

-Adding to the list of clients is an ongoing process that will be with you till the end.
+Adding to the list of clients is an ongoing process that will be with you until the end.
 New companies start up, creative people move from job to job and you have to keep up with those changes.